PhilFM/Robust-M-Estimation/pypi_package/README.md

 - `numeric_derivs_influence: bool` Whether to calculate derivatives of the influence function numerically from a provided `rho()` method or directly using a provided `rhop()` method.
 - `max_niterations: int` Maximum number of Sup-GN iterations to apply before aborting
-- `residual_tolerance: float` An optional parameter that is used to terminate Sup-GN when the improvement to the objective function value is smaller than the provided threshold
+- `residual_tolerance: float` An parameter that is used to terminate Sup-GN when the improvement to the objective function value is smaller than the provided threshold
 - `lambda_start: float` Starting value for the Sup-GN damping, similar to Levenberg-Marquart damping.
      In Sup-GN the level of damping is high when lambda is small, so normally it is